wangzheallen/openpose_training/README.md

 ### C++ (realtime version, for demo purpose)
 - Use our modified caffe: [caffe_rtpose](https://github.com/CMU-Perceptual-Computing-Lab/caffe_demo/).
 Follow the instruction on that repo.
-- In May 2017, we released an updated library [openPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
+- In May 2017, we released an updated library [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
-- Three input options: images, video, webcam
+- Three input options: images, video, webcam.

 ### Matlab (slower, for COCO evaluation)
 - Compatible with general [Caffe](http://caffe.berkeleyvision.org/).
 Compile matcaffe.